static-garlic/matteo-colombo-institutional/src/pages/teaching/index.md

           title: 'Egypt between square protests, elections and the military'
           university: Italian Institute for International Political Studies (ISPI)
           year: '2020'
+      topic: >-
-      topic: 'Democracy and regime changes in Arab, African and Asian countries'
+        Democracy and regime changes in Arab, African and Asian countries (Italian)
+    - topic: 'Design your research: Skills and methodologies in IR (English)'
     - lectures:
         - course: Politics of the Middle East
           linkSection: